unlobito/skunk-config/README.md

 Setup
 -----
-If you're not using rbenv, please make sure you have JRuby 9.0.1.0 installed.
+If you're not using rbenv, please make sure you have Ruby 2.1.2 installed.

 Use `bundle` to install skunk-config's dependencies.
-Then, use `puma -b tcp://0.0.0.0:4567` to start the web server.
+Then, use `thin -R config.ru start -p 4567` to start the web server.

 If you want to point your Pebble at your web server, change Skunk's `src/js/pebble-app-js.js`'s